BenEdridge/mutual-tls/README.md

 ![](https://github.com/BenEdridge/Mutual_TLS/workflows/CI/badge.svg)

-A better and more complete example of Mutual TLS authentication in NodeJS
+A better and more complete example of Mutual TLS authentication in NodeJS for HTTPS and WebSockets

-- Server and connecting Client in HTTP1/HTTP2
+- Server and Client in HTTP1/HTTP2
 - Certificate generation using `OpenSSL` or `Forge`
 - Documentation for clients (Windows, Linux, OSX, Android)
 - Docker image for testing
+- No library bloat (3 Libraries)

 ## Getting Started